shedskin/shedskin/doc/README.rst

 Compiling an Extension Module
 -----------------------------

-Extension modules are compiled binaries, typically written using C or C++, that can be imported and used like regular Python modules.
+Extension modules are compiled binaries, typically written in C or C++ for speed, that can be imported and used like regular Python modules.
 They allow one to write most of a project in unrestricted Python, while optimizing one or more speed-critical parts.

 It is very easy to generate extension modules with **Shed Skin**.